 When light hits a metal surface it can produce an electric potential.
 This phenomenon is called as photoelectric effect.
 This concept is used to generate electricity directly from the energy of light.
 Solar Panels use this concept in full effect to charge the batteries of the calculators, as a source of power supply in traffic lights and also used as the source of light to light up our homes.
 Solar energy is one of the reliable sources of energy and it is the largest source of energy on planet earth.
 The use of solar energy helps in cutting down the power costs and to have a healthier environment.

 Light of a sufficiently small wavelength can have enough energy to knock out some electrons from a metal surface.
 This is known as the photoelectric effect.
 In many ways, this is the opposite of atomic spectral emission where electrons from higher energy states lose energy and emit light.
 In the photoelectric effect, if a photon of light has sufficient energy, it can raise the electron to a higher energy level and even let it escape the atom’s grasp; in other words, emit an electron.
 When this happens, a potential difference develops between the atom and the electron, enabling us to use this effect to generate electricity.

-According to the Einstein, the photoelectric effect is
+According to the Einstein explanation of the photoelectric effect is:

 Energy of photon = Energy needed to remove an electron + kinetic energy of the emitted electron